7000 Provider Investigations (PI) Community

 7200 PI Community Person List

-The person list of an intake for PI Community should include the alleged victim or victims, the alleged perpetrator or perpetrators, and other people who might have additional information.
+The person list of a PI Community intake includes the alleged victim or victims, the alleged perpetrator or perpetrators, and other people who might have additional information.

 See 2200 Person List.